If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Knowledge Transfer

 \subsubsection{Estimating $X^*_v$ by inversion}

-The most straightforward way to estimate $X^*_v$ would be to compute it by inverting the visual encoder $f_V$ starting from the textual embeddings of $X_T$, in order to obtain an approximation $\hat{X}^*_V \approx X^*_V$.
+The most straightforward way to estimate $X^*_v$ is to compute it by inverting the visual encoder $f_V$ starting from the textual embeddings of $X_T$, in order to obtain an approximation $\hat{X}^*_V \approx X^*_V$.
 To do so, we solve the following optimization problem, starting from random noise:

-where, as in~\cite{kazemi2024we}, $f^{-1}$ is the inversion operator, $A$ is a random augmentation operation applied at each step (e.g. random affine) and $R$ is a regularization term based on Total Variation (TV)~\cite{mordvintsev2015inceptionism}, weighted by $\alpha$.
+where, as in~\citep{kazemi2024we}, $f^{-1}$ is the inversion operator, $A$ is a random augmentation operation applied at each step (e.g. random affine) and $R$ is a regularization term based on Total Variation (TV)~\citep{mordvintsev2015inceptionism}, weighted by $\alpha$.
 Augmentation and regularization help in producing more naturally-looking images.

-One question that may arise is why we do not employ generative models (\eg DALL-E~\cite{ramesh2021zero}) to synthesize training images based on textual descriptions.
-The reason is two-fold: \emph{i.}) we do not have control over the training dataset of such generative models, hence we do not know if they already include the concepts we target; \emph{ii.}) using external generative models for augmenting the training set~\cite{sandfort2019data, zhang2020medical, jahanian2022generative,zhou2023training, chen2023unified} is out of the scope of our research question, which is transferring the knowledge of a single model from textual to visual modality.